-The project will develop cooperation in sport through job exchanges for the staff and volunteers at player associations in Europe and South Africa.
+The project, financed by the EU, will develop cooperation in sport through job exchanges for the staff and volunteers at player associations in Europe and South Africa.
 It will improve the skills and knowledge base of key personnel at player associations thereby enabling them to better support their athletes.
 The project includes 16 partners, 20 PAs from 13 countries covering 8 sports and representing over 10,000 elite athletes.

 The two-year project, running from January 2021 until the end of December 2022, will see 25 job shadowing exchanges between player associations in Europe and South Africa.
 These will help the Player Associations improve: